klara467/yane/README.md

 ```
 $ yane [-s][-v]
 ```
-  `-v` to run yane in verbose mode. ( to display logs performed via yanes start  )
+  `-v` to run yane in verbose mode. ( to display logs performed via yane starting or stopping  )

   `-s <ID>` to give the session an ID.
 Must be unique.